sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 28-08-2019

+- https://medium.com/@copyconstruct/monitoring-in-the-time-of-cloud-native-c87c7a5bfa3e A reference, about Monitoring and Observability

 # 25-08-2019

 - http://www.jonathanturner.org/2019/08/introducing-nushell.html Introducing nushell, an amazing new shell in Rust